pwr-Solaar/Solaar/docs/installation.md

    Plugging it again will re-create the device node with the right permissions.

-3. Make sure your desktop users are part of the `plugdev` group, by running `gpasswd <desktop username> plugdev`.
+3. Make sure your desktop users are part of the `plugdev` group, by running `gpasswd -a <desktop username> plugdev`.
 If these users were not assigned to the group before, they must re-login for the changes to take effect.